sgaddam-git/Spring-Docker-MySql-Redis/README.md

-# Data-microService With Mysql Redis cache
+# Data-MicroService With Mysql Redis cache

 This Repo
 1. Creating containers for Mysql and Redis